AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.2 SS Refined_State completes declaration of all of the corresponding state abstractions
+      :Trace Unit: FE 7.2.2 SS Refined_State completes declaration of all of the corresponding state abstractions

 #.
 A **null** ``constituent_list`` indicates that the named abstract state has